awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 **To create a VPC and subnets**

+1. If you don't have an Elastic IP address to associate with a network address translation \(NAT\) gateway, allocate one now\.
+A NAT gateway is required for this tutorial\.
+If you have an available Elastic IP address, move on to the next step\.

+   1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+   1. In the navigation pane, choose **Elastic IPs**\.

+   1. Choose **Allocate Elastic IP address**\.

+   1. For **Public IPv4 address pool**, choose one of the following:
+      + **Amazon's pool of IPv4 addresses**—If you want an IPv4 address to be allocated from Amazon's pool of IPv4 addresses\.
+      + **My pool of public IPv4 addresses**—If you want to allocate an IPv4 address from an IP address pool that you have brought to your AWS account\.
+This option is disabled if you do not have any IP address pools\.
+      + **Customer owned pool of IPv4 addresses**—If you want to allocate an IPv4 address from a pool created from your on\-premises network for use with an AWS Outpost\.
+This option is disabled if you do not have an AWS Outpost\.

+   1. Choose **Allocate**\.

+   For more information about Elastic IP addresses, see [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) in the *Amazon EC2 User Guide*\.
+For more information about NAT gateways, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. In the top\-right corner of the AWS Management Console, choose the region to create your VPC in\.
 This example uses the US West \(Oregon\) region\.